esp-rs/esp-openthread/README.md

 ## Status

-This is only tested on ESP32-C6.
-Only very basic functionality is tested.
+Currently only basic functionality is tested.

 There are only few Rust-wrapper.
 Until everything is wrapped you need to use the raw bindings for more advanced functionality.